thanos-io/thanos/README.md

 ## Overview

-Thanos is a set of components that can be composed into a highly available metric system with unlimited storage capacity.
-It can be added seamlessly on top of existing Prometheus deployments and leverages the Prometheus 2.0 storage format to cost-efficiently store historical metric data in any object storage while retaining fast query latencies.
+Thanos is a set of components that can be composed into a highly available metric system with unlimited storage capacity, which can be added seamlessly on top of existing Prometheus deployments.

+Thanos leverages the Prometheus 2.0 storage format to cost-efficiently store historical metric data in any object storage while retaining fast query latencies.
 Additionally, it provides a global query view across all Prometheus installations and can merge data from Prometheus HA pairs on the fly.

+Concretely the aims of the project are:

+1. global query view of metrics
+1. unlimited retention of metrics
+1. high availability of components, including Prometheus

 * **[Getting Started](docs/getting_started.md)**
 * [Design](docs/design.md)